 Assessments are designed to provide learners with opportunities to demonstrate they have attained the required skills and knowledge using a range of practically based activities and tasks, as required by recognised standards.

-You must be at least 18 years of age at the completion of your studies to enable placement.
-You will also be required to provide a Working with Children Check.
+You must be at least 18 when you complete your studies to enable placement.
+You will also be required to provide a Police check, Working with Children Check and proof of vaccination.

 Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and a pre-training review at an interview.
 These will assist with determining your suitability to the course, verify your training plan, and identify any learning support needs.